What Ranking Factors is Google Looking for in 2021?

 Topics are the things you post about on your website.
 And the more you post about a specific topic, the more Google gets the hint that you know about that topic… Or at least, that you talk about it often.
 So if you have a site talking about Pizza Styles of the World and talk about Chicago-style Deep Dish pizza in 50 different articles, Google will start to recognise you as an authority on the topic and you’ll likely see rankings increases.

-On the contrary, you won’t get that boost if your Pizza Styles of the World site talks about Xbox One vs PS4, Little known facts of the All Blacks, and How to Run your Car on Milk Instead of Petrol with one or two pizza articles mixed in.
+On the contrary, you won’t get that boost if your Pizza Styles of the World site talks about Xbox Series X vs PS5, Little known facts of the All Blacks, and How to Run your Car on Milk Instead of Petrol with one or two pizza articles mixed in.
 Try to stick to specific topics and you’re more likely to see positive results in Google.

-In 2019, keywords are still among the most important ranking factors that Google searches for.
+In 2021, keywords are still among the most important ranking factors that Google searches for.
 As the algorithm has gotten more advanced, keyword match is much broader than it used to be even a few years ago, unless people “use quotes” for an exact keyword match.
 Keywords range from broad–Pizza, for instance–to very specific and local–Best Giant Pizza Invercargill–and one or the other might be better for you depending on the type and scale of your business.
+Now, Google can understand prepositions too.
+So the results for “Move to New Zealand” and “Move from New Zealand” will be more accurate instead of mixing in some showing the opposite of what you want.

 Keywords are still the way that people search on Google, so it’s very unlikely that the day will come when they aren’t crucial to getting your site to rank.
 Using a combination of your target keyword–Best Giant Pizza Invercargill–and LSI terms which are other variations of your keyword–XXL Pizza Invercargill–naturally throughout the page shows that you’ve done your research and gives you the opportunity to rank for multiple related terms at once.

 If a lot of other sites are linking to your site, Google takes that as a sign that you wrote something interesting and useful to other people.
-These links from other sites are known as inbound links or backlinks.
+These inbound links or “backlinks” are links from other sites to your website.
 Sometimes, these links come naturally, other times, you have to work for them, such as writing a guest post on someone else’s blog so you can link back to your own site.
 If you’re able to get a backlink from an authority site such as a government agency, you may even get a massive boost to your rankings!

 Since Google itself is coy and never openly confirms how it ranks sites, be careful of any company that can guarantee a top spot in Google.
 No reputable agency can make such a guarantee, but will simply do their best to adhere to as many ranking factors as possible for your website.